miladhzzzz/Power-DNS/README.md

 - **Kubernetes Name Resolution:** Provides seamless integration with Kubernetes for resolving names of services.

-- **DNS over vless:** Circumvent censorship by forwarding DNS queries over vless to a public DNS-over-HTTPS (DoH) server.
+- **DNS over ssh:** Circumvent censorship by forwarding DNS queries over ssh to a public DNS-over-HTTPS (DoH) server.

 - **API for DNS Management:** An API built with Gin allows you to interact with the DNS server, enabling the addition, removal, and retrieval of DNS records.

 ## File Structure